Skip to main content

 Sometimes the best answer is not hire or outsource.

 Sometimes it is both.
 The owner records three short voice notes each month and the outside team turns them into posts.
 The internal team handles DMs and customer questions while a managed service handles content production.
 A founder writes rough LinkedIn ideas and the provider edits, designs, schedules, and publishes.
-A practice manager sends photos from the month and the outside team turns them into social content.
+A freelancer shoots quarterly video while an agency runs paid campaigns.

 This is how a lot of sane businesses should run social media.